Guide for Contributors

 For data analysis articles, the journal recommends that authors include an Appendix with the data (either raw data or correlation matrices) and associated syntax or programming files.
 The data appendix provides authors with a permanent data repository.

-The Journal of Methods and Measurement in the Social Sciences © Arizona Board of Regents for the University of Arizona.
 Copyright of individual papers remains with the author(s) so that submissions may be freely utilized by the author(s) in other venues at any time after their publication in JMM.